data-pup/misc-notes/cretonne-issue-342/NOTES.md

 *  What should the type of dictionary key/values be for the `srcgen::Match.arms` member?
 *  Implementing the `match` method

+The `Formatter` class seems to only be referenced in the `gen_types` file as far as I can tell at the moment, but I also have not delved especially deep looking for that.

 The type of the `arms` member is notated as: `OrderedDict[Tuple[Tuple[str, ...], str], OrderedDict[str, None]]`.
 This is a little opaque at first, but should generally correspond to a `BTreeMap` in Rust, if I understand correctly.
 To break down that type a little